By Melinda Maryniuk, MEd, RD, CDCES

 There is so much misinformation about weight loss circulating on the internet—it can be hard to sort it all out.
 Here’s what you need to know:

 - Excess weight is not your fault.
 Stop the self-blame and shame game.
 It is well recognized that obesity / excess weight is a chronic medical condition and there are medical treatments that can help.

 - Aim for a reasonable weight loss goal.
 Recognize that we aren’t in control of the number on the scale… focus on the healthy behaviors that will lead to better physical and mental health, and let the scale take care of itself.

-- Different diets work for different people!
-There are many meal planning approaches that have proven effective for good health including the Mediterranean diet, the Plate Method, plant-based eating, a whole-foods approach (minimizing processed foods) and a lower-carb eating style.
-Choose the one that feels like something you’ll be able to stick with and enjoy.
+- Different eating approaches work for different people!
+There are many eating styles that have proven effective for good health including the Plate Method, plant-based eating, a whole-foods approach (minimizing processed foods), and a lower-carb eating style.
+Find what feels like something you’ll be able to stick with long-term and enjoy.

 - Ask about other options.
 For most people with obesity, a healthy diet and exercise alone are not enough to help them reach and maintain a healthier weight.
-The good news is that there are medical treatments available for obesity, including medications, surgery and psychological interventions.
-Even if you’ve tried weight loss medicines in the past – there are newer and better options.
+There are medical treatments available for obesity, including medications, surgery and psychological interventions.
+Even if you’ve tried weight loss medicines in the past, there are newer and better options.
 Surgery may also be something to consider.